ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ## Conclusion

 If you reached this far, congratulations.
-Hopefully this blog post gave you an overview of the state of dapps on IPFS and the ongoing efforts to improve the status quo.
+Hopefully this blog post gave you an overview of the state of dapps on IPFS and the ongoing efforts to make verification of CIDs the norm.

+While trust remains central to the web, leaning on the verifiability of CIDs is a net win for both dapp develoeprs and users.

 As we make more progress on the `@helia/verified-fetch` library, we will publish more guides and examples demonstrating its broad applicability in dapps.